Published

 Cognism scored 94 out of 231 (40.7%) overall, led by Data and Lead Generation (23 out of 30) and Compliance and Security (14 out of 15), held back by zero or near-zero scores in three of the four categories that define a complete outbound motion: Multichannel Engagement (9 out of 36), Deliverability (2 out of 21), and Social Prospecting (3 out of 18).

-The 2025 launches of Sales Companion, Cortex AI, and Cognism Engage closed some smaller gaps (engagement moved from 0 to 9, AI moved from 2 to 6) but did not change the structural picture: Cognism remains a data provider with prospecting tools on top, not a complete outbound platform.
+The 2025 launches of Sales Companion, Cortex AI, and Cognism Engage closed some smaller gaps (engagement moved from 0 to 9, AI moved from 2 to 6) but did not change the structural picture: Cognism remains a data layer with prospecting research on top, not a complete outbound platform.

 For a head-to-head comparison against an all-in-one alternative, see Amplemarket vs Cognism in 2026.
 For the full pricing breakdown including 2026 stack TCO, see How much does Cognism really cost in 2026.